qcom-toolbox/Amethyst-Music-Telephonesh/README.md

 ## ✨ Features

 - 🎵 **High-Quality Playback**: Powered by Android Media3 (ExoPlayer).
-- 📺 **Google Cast Support**: Cast your music to any compatible device seamlessly.
+- 📺 **Google Cast Support** (Completly Broken) : Cast your music to any compatible device "seamlessly".
 - 🎤 **Synchronized Lyrics**: Enjoy real-time, synchronized lyrics for a deeper connection with your music.
 - 🎚️ **Built-in Equalizer**: Fine-tune your audio with a 5-band equalizer and bass boost.
 - 📥 **Offline Mode**: Download your favorite tracks and listen without an internet connection.